 Long-term Care Quality

-The next category we rated was long-term care.
-It received an abysmal F for this category, which is a very poor score.
-When facilities receive this type of score in this category it is typically a bad sign for resident care and it may mean that the facility is not as well-staffed.
-After considering the volume of care provided by nurses aids and other staff, we next considered the nursing home's vaccination statistics.
-This nursing home vaccinated 92.125984 percent of its patients for pneumonia, which happens to be a bit lower than we anticipated but still a reasonably acceptable percentage.
+This facility's worst category is long-term care, which is the final area we assessed.
+In this area, we awarded this nursing home a grade of just D. When nursing homes receive this kind of grade in long-term care it is often a bad sign for patient care and it may mean that the place is not as well-staffed.
+After considering the volume of care provided by aids and other staff, we then analyzed the nursing home's vaccination records.
+This facility vaccinated 91.484184 percent of its patients against pneumonia, which is somewhat lower than we expected but still a reasonably acceptable percentage.
 Surprisingly, this nursing home was actually able to limit hospitalizations.
-With only 0.01 hospitalizations per one thousand long-term resident days, this facility has fewer hospitalizations than most nursing homes.
-This is its best feature in this category.
+With only 0 hospitalizations per 1,000 long-term resident days, this facility has less hospitalizations than the majority of nursing homes.
+This is its best score in this category.

 Rating Over Time